pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 ## 4 Business trips

-The `co2calculator` allows to quantify the emissions for individual business trips for different modes of transport.
-The CO<sub>2</sub> equivalent is a function of the distance travelled in km.
+The `co2calculator` allows to quantify the CO<sub>2</sub>e emissions $E$ [kg] for individual business trips for different modes of transport.
+The CO<sub>2</sub> equivalent is a function of the distance $D$ travelled in km.
 This distance may either be directly provided, or it may be computed from given start and stop locations using [distances.py](https://github.com/pledge4future/co2calculator/blob/dev/co2calculator/distances.py).
 In the latter case, the coordinates of the locations have to be retrieved by geocoding and then the travel distance between the locations is computed.
 Next to the distance or the locations, the user defines the mode of transport and its specifica.

 ### Geocoding